0fprod/angular-workspace-library-jest-cypress/README.md

 # AngularWorkspaceLibraryJestCypress

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18.
+This project was generated with the following command in order to  create it without any testing frameworks.
+See [Angular Cli Options](https://angular.io/cli/new#options) for details.
-Running the command

 `ng new angular-workspace-library-jest-cypress --style=scss --skipTests=true --routing=true --minimal=true`

-This creates a project without any testing frameworks.
-See [Angular Cli Options](https://angular.io/cli/new#options) for details.
+The goal of this repo is to create component library (my-lib) and impor its built components into the angular application and run their test with Jest & Cypress.

 ## Library